Security & Audits

 Audits & Testing

-Unstable Protocol shares its core CDP architecture with Lybra V2, a battle-tested system that has undergone multiple audits by Consensys, Halborn, and Code4rena.
+Unstable Protocol shares its core CDP architecture with Lybra V2, a battle-tested system that has undergone multiple audits by Consensysarrow-up-right, Halbornarrow-up-right, and Code4renaarrow-up-right.

-Unstable Protocol was audited by KALOS Security in May 2024.
-The audit report can be found here.
+Unstable Protocol was audited by KALOS Securityarrow-up-right in May 2024.
+The audit report can be found herearrow-up-right.

 Safety & Risk Management